-The heartfelt memoir I would write about my experiences would prove everybody wrong about my crazy decision and heal all of my wounds.
-Because Israel is arguably one of the world’s most intense, scrutinized, storied places, I knew there would be no shortage of lessons to learn and tales to tell.
+The heartfelt memoir I would write about my experiences would prove everybody wrong and heal all of my wounds.
+I knew there would be no shortage of lessons to learn and tales to tell; Israel is arguably one of the world’s most intense, scrutinized, storied places.
 This was going to be my Year in Provence, my Under the Tuscan Sun, my Eat, Pray Love.
 I just had to wait for it all to make sense.
 But it didn’t exactly happen that way.

 I suppose I was curious about Gidon and besides, I felt a bit obligated.
-With the number of Holocaust survivors, eye-witnesses to humanity’s greatest shame dwindling, ignorance about the Holocaust rife and anti-Semitism is showing its face again, I felt I owed Gidon at least a little bit of my time.
-It was the best decision I ever made, that cup of coffee.
+The rapidly dwindling number of eye-witnesses to humanity’s greatest shame, the Holocaust, combined with increasing ignorance about that murderous time in history and anti-Semitism on the rise again, I felt I owed Gidon at least a little bit of my time.

 It’s not often that we look back at our lives critically, compassionately, and honestly, and even less often that we are able to do it well.
-But that is what Gidon wanted to do.
-With the exception of correcting spelling or punctuation, I preserved Gidon’s eye-witness testimony of his time in the concentration camp assiduously.
+But that is what Gidon was willing to do.
+With the exception of correcting spelling or punctuation, I preserved Gidon’s testimony of his time in the concentration camp assiduously.
 This, I feel, is sacred ground.
 But Gidon allowed me to interrogate other memories, by asking him to take a deeper dive and to question his version of things.
-There is much between the lines; very often, it is what Gidon didn’t say that is the most revealing to me.
+There is much between the lines; very often, it is what Gidon didn’t say that is the most revealing.

-I saw an opportunity, in The True Adventures of Gidon Lev, to contextualize Gidon’s story within the backdrop of the history that surrounded it, and to give readers both an idea of the cultural and physical beauty of Israel and also the challenges that it faces.
+I also saw an opportunity, to contextualize Gidon’s story within the backdrop of the history that surrounded it, and to give readers both an idea of the cultural and physical beauty of Israel and also the challenges that it faces.

-Gidon Lev is so straightforward that he’s complicated.
-He is determined, persistent, loveable and yes sometimes a bit reckless – and he has made me a better person.
+Gidon Lev, so straightforward that he’s complicated, determined, persistent, loveable and yes sometimes a bit reckless – has made me a better person.
 He is, as he sometimes calls himself, “a ridiculous man.”
 I want to be Gidon Lev when I grow up.